nilsanilsson/nilsanilsson.github.io/_teaching/2014-spring-teaching-1.md

 location: "Warsaw, Poland"
 ---

-Teaching assistant in a one-semester course in electrodynamics, using the book by Griffiths.
+Teaching assistant test in a one-semester course in electrodynamics, using the book by Griffiths.

 Heading 1
 ======